ceph/ceph/doc/rados/configuration/mon-config-ref.rst

 :Default: ``True``

+``mon warn osd usage percent``

+:Description: Issue a ``HEALTH_WARN`` if usage percent between OSDs exceeds
+              specified value.
+Useful in situitions when OSD's aren't evenly used, which can cause overpopulation and crashing of some OSD's while the cluster seems to have space available overall.

+:Type: Float
+:Default: .40

 ``mon warn on crush straw calc version zero``

 :Description: Issue a ``HEALTH_WARN`` in cluster log if the CRUSH's